'Walmart Go Back': India's mom-and-pop stores protest Flipkart deal

 "We want the government to stop this deal, and formulate an e-commerce policy and a regulatory authority," Khandelwal added.

 The Indian government did not immediately respond to a request for comment.

-Walmart and Flipkart did not immediately respond to requests for comment.
+Walmart said it had been contributing to the Indian economy for many years, and supported hundreds of thousands of small neighborhood stores through its wholesale business.

+"Our continued efforts have been to support the domestic manufacturing in India by sourcing locally from [small and medium enterprise] suppliers, small farmers and women-owned businesses," a spokesperson said.

 Khandelwal stood by the organizers' estimate of a million protesters despite the low attendance in New Delhi, saying the confederation represents over 60 million small businesses across India.